acridotheres/hssp/README.md

 |     LZMA     |     `LZMA`     |      `0x4950`      |
 |   DEFLATE    |     `DFLT`     |      `0x4446`      |

+### 2.7.
+HSSP v7 (Cryptography Update/CRYP)

+This will be another big update for HSSP to support more encryption algorithms, asynchronous encryption, signing and encryption over the internet.

 ## 4. Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->